 Just because you suffer a California DUI arrest doesn't mean you have to suffer a California DUI conviction.
-There are countless defenses that experienced California drunk driving attorneys know how to successfully employ.
-Below is a brief description of the 10 that are most commonly argued.
+Experienced California drunk driving attorneys know the defenses that work.
+Below is a brief description of 10 of the most successful.

 1. Sober People are Guilty of Bad Driving Too

-When prosecuting a California driving under the influence (DUI) case, one of the first things that DUI prosecutors focus on is your driving pattern.
-They routinely have the DUI arresting officer testify that you were "driving in a manner consistent with someone who was under the influence of alcohol or drugs".
-Most often times this so-called "pattern" includes allegations that you were speeding or weaving within your lane.
+One of the first things prosecutors focus on during a California driving under the influence (DUI) case is your driving pattern.
+They routinely have the DUI arresting officer testify that you were driving in a manner "consistent with" someone who was under the influence of alcohol or drugs.
+Often, this so-called "pattern" includes allegations that you were speeding or weaving within your lane.

 An experienced DUI lawyer rebuts this evidence by having the officer testify about all of the ways that you drove properly and safely.
 A DUI attorney will elicit testimony from the arresting officer that:

-- Example: Tony was driving on the 405 Freeway after having a late-night drink with a friend.
-While he reached over to change out a CD, he drifted into the next lane, was pulled over by the California Highway Patrol (CHP), and then arrested for DUI.
+Example: Tony was driving on the 405 Freeway after having a late-night drink with a friend.
+While he reached over to change out a CD, he drifted into the next lane.
+Tony was pulled over by a California Highway Patrol (CHP) officer and arrested for DUI.

 2. Objective Symptoms of Intoxication Are Anything But Conclusive

 Your physical appearance plays a big role in your California DUI investigation.
 The officer who arrested you for DUI will undoubtedly testify that you were "under the influence" because you had

 - a flushed face,

 - the strong odor of alcohol on your breath, and/or